LAKE LIGHT - The Lake District Photography of Dave Butcher

 Each section includes one of the three large mountains, Skiddaw, Scafell Pike and Helvellyn and other than that they fit around the photographs that I wanted to include here.

-I have worked exclusively in black and white for over 10 years, a legacy of working for Ilford until 2002, manufacturer of the FP4 film and Multigrade papers that I use.
+I have worked exclusively in black and white since the late 1990's, a legacy of working for Ilford until 2002, manufacturer of the FP4 film and Multigrade papers that I use.
 For all of my photography I use medium format Mamiya film cameras and have done since 1986, in fact I sold my Nikon 35mm camera equipment in the early 1990’s to buy a lens for my Mamiya 6 camera.
 Some technical details are included for each photograph in a table at the back of this book so you can see which camera and film was used and the date it was taken.

 An article on the use of digital cameras for black and white landscape photography is included, since I know from the many courses that I run that this is what the majority of people now use.
 Most digital cameras have a number of unnecessary functions which can confuse to start with so I have tried to explain how to use those that will help most when taking landscapes in black and white.
 You can always learn how to use others once you understand the basics.
 If you are new to digital photography or would just like to progress, I hope it helps.